 The homepage and listing pages are not enough for your website rankings.
 You need to provide your target audience with useful content to help them in the property purchase decision process.
 Your content should cater to a varied audience such as repeat buyers, first-time buyers, commercial property buyers etc. Your content should be engaging and act as a resource to find answers.
 This sort of informative content can also help you rank for long-tail keywords that usually have little competition but a much higher conversion rate.
 For blog posts ideas, take some inspiration from the questions listed under Google’s “People also ask”.

-Some ideas to build high-quality link-worthy content to target mid-funnel and bottom-funnel keywords in the real estate industry is placed below;
+Some ideas to build high-quality link-worthy content to target mid-funnel and bottom-funnel keywords in the real estate industry are placed below;

 - Create a series of blog posts with long-form, in-depth content on topics that answer user intent.